 Apple Music Content Library

-As mentioned earlier, Apple Music has quite an expansive library amounting to about 70 million songs.
-That number, however, doesn’t include the other types of content that are available to subscribers.
+As mentioned earlier, the number of songs on Apple Music totals 100 million.
+However, that doesn’t include the other types of content available to subscribers.

 Here’s a breakdown of all the good stuff you can find on the app:

-The bulk of Apple Music’s content can be found in the Listen Now and Browse sections in the main navigation bar.
+The bulk of Apple Music’s content is in the Listen Now and Browse sections.

 The Browse section is where discovery and exploration begin.
-There are a ton of categories on this page, with each one leading to a collection of well-thought-out playlists.
-You’ll also find that there’s a great mix of old, new, indie, and mainstream offerings.
+This page has many categories, each leading to a collection of well-thought-out playlists.
+You’ll also find a great mix of old, new, indie, and mainstream offerings.

 Here’s a rundown of what you can find in this section:

 - Browse Our Picks: Features playlists loved and curated by Apple Music editors.